 Fast forward in time, in 1998, three teams independently [13-15] have studied the luminosity distance relation of type Ia Supernovae and discovered the acceleration of the universe at late times $z \sim 0.4$, confirming once again the state of the art Λ CDM model.
-At 2005 indepedently two teams have observed through spectrscopic surveys the imprint of the Baryon Acoustic Oscillations at the distribution of galaxies another prediction of Λ CDM model.
+At 2005 independently two teams have observed through spectrscopic surveys the imprint of the Baryon Acoustic Oscillations at the distribution of galaxies another prediction of Λ CDM model.
 The one was the SDSS collaboration[16] and the other one was the 2dFGRS collaboration[17].
 This discovery cannot be explain yet from alternatives of Λ CDM such as MOdified Newtonian Dynamics (MOND) theories[18].
 For a more detailed discussion on alternative to Λ CDM theories the reader is redirected to Hamilton [19].

 In the standard model of cosmology, redshift, time and temperature are related quantities.
 We summarise the discussed key phenomena of large scale structure in those parameters in table 1.
-You can see that some boxes are still missing particular in the inflation paradigm which is still an active area of reasearch of CMB observations but this falls of the discussion of this manuscript.
-However there is still a vast amount of improvement on the understanding of our universe on large scales as well in order to complete this picture.
-The BAO is the main observable in the late universe on large scale structures and we hope to give an overview on the rest of this document and we hope to reveal to the reader the exciting discoveries that await the large scale structures observations.
+You can see that some boxes are still missing particular in the inflation paradigm which is still an active area of reasearch of CMB observations but this falls out of the discussion of this manuscript.
+The BAO is the main observable in the late universe on large scale structures observed for the first time by two teams indepedently [16, 17].